ss2cp/Nonparametric-Projects/README.md

 ###Any difference in Education Years (EducationNum) between Professional/Specialty and Executive Managerial?
 We suspect that people who work as executive managerial could acquire their knowledge from real life experience and other sources, not necessarily dependent on their years of education.
 Education years may not be as important for executive managerial occupation as professional specialty.

 We plan to use one-sided Wilcoxon Rank-Sum (WRS) Test for this case.
 WRS is a two-sample permutation test based on W, the sum of the ranks of the observations from one of the treatments.
 It simply ranks each observation after combing the groups together, finding all possible permutations of the ranks and calculates the p-value based on the permutation results of the probability of how many number of rank sums are greater than the observed rank sum.
-As for the hypothesis, the null hypothesis is that H0: F1(x) = F2(x), that people who work as professional specialty and executive manager have same distribution in terms of education years.
-The alternative hypothesis is that Ha: F1(x) ≠ F2(x), that these two groups of people with different occupation have different distributions of education years.
+As for the hypothesis, the null hypothesis is that *H0: F1(x) = F2(x)*, that people who work as professional specialty and executive manager have same distribution in terms of education years.
+The alternative hypothesis is that *Ha: F1(x) ≠ F2(x)*, that these two groups of people with different occupation have different distributions of education years.

 However, WRS requires some assumptions, and the successful implementation of WRS depends on whether or not these assumptions are met.
 Firstly, the population distribution needs to depend on location and scale parameters.
 Secondly, the distribution is continuous.
 Thirdly, it has identical population distributions.
 Fourthly, it requires equal variances among groups.
 The first three assumptions are met here.
 In order to apply the WRS, we need to test the equal variances.

 Here we need to use the RMD to test for the deviances.
 We do not know the normality of the sample variances and we do not know the location parameters.
 We will use the sample medians instead of means to obtain the deviances for each group.
-The null hypothesis for RMD Test will be: H0: σ1 = σ2.
+The null hypothesis for RMD Test will be: *H0: σ1 = σ2*.
 It means that the professional speciality and executive manager have the equal variances in education number.
-The alternative hypothesis for RMD Test will be: Ha: max(σ1, σ2) / min(σ1, σ2) > 1.
+The alternative hypothesis for RMD Test will be: *Ha: max(σ1, σ2) / min(σ1, σ2) > 1*.
 This is a two-sided RMD Test and we will use it to test if the variances for two treatments are different.

 ###Working Hours and Work Class
 We are interested in knowing if working hours per week differs among working classes.
 Since we have more than two treatments and we want to know if there is difference among these three treatments, we will use a Kruskal-Wallis test to test if at least one work class has different working hours than other classes.